-Call: Cluster 5 Call 02-2025 (WP 2025) Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 7.00 million would allow these outcomes to be addressed appropriately.
+Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 7.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 14.00 million.
-Type of Action Research and Innovation Actions Technology Readiness Level Activities are expected to achieve TRL 7-8 by the end of the project - see General Annex B. Activities may start at any TRL.
-Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
-133 .
+Type of Action Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following exceptions apply: subject to restrictions for the protection of European communication networks.
+Technology Readiness Level Activities are expected to achieve TRL 6-7 by the end of the project - see General Annex B. Activities may start at any TRL.
+Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025). .